Making Sustainable, DIY Chanuka Lamps

 When It's Time to Light

-When you have your menorah all set up, you just take a lit candle (known traditionally as the “shamash” candle) and apply to flame to your cotton wick like you would with a wax candle.
+When you have your menorah all set up, just take a lit candle (known traditionally as the “shamash” candle) and apply to your cotton wick like you would to a wax candle.
 And voila!